 For NORM one-to-many SSM operation with unicast feedback from receivers, each node SHALL be configured with two transport mode IPsec security associations and corresponding Security Policy Database (SPD) entries.
 One entry will be used for sender-to-group multicast packet authentication and optionally encryption while the other entry will be used to provide security for the unicast feedback messaging from the receiver(s) to the sender.
+Note that this single SA for NORM receiver feedback messages is shared to protect traffic from possibly multiple receivers to the single sender.

-The NORM sender SHALL use an IPsec SA configured for ESP protocol [RFC4303] operation with the option for data origination authentication enabled.
+For each NormSession, the NORM sender SHALL use an IPsec SA configured for ESP protocol [RFC4303] operation with the option for data origin authentication enabled.
 It is also RECOMMENDED this IPsec ESP SA be also configured to provide confidentiality protection for IP packets containing NORM protocol messages.
 This is suggested to make the realization of complex replay attacks much more difficult.
 The encryption key for this SA SHALL be preplaced at the sender and receiver(s) prior to NORM protocol operation.
 Use of automated key management is RECOMMENDED as a rekey SHALL be REQUIRED prior to expiration of the sequence space for the SA.
 This is necessary so receivers can use the built-in IPsec replay attack protection possible for an IPsec SA with a single source (the NORM sender).
 Thus the receivers SHALL enable replay attack protection for this SA used to secure NORM sender traffic.
 An IPsec SPD entry MUST be configured to process outbound packets to the session (destination) address and UDP port number of the applicable (NormSession).